 Courtesy of DOT

+Modeled after the city’s successful Open Restaurants initiative, “Open Storefronts” allows businesses with ground floor space to set up on sidewalks, on streets that are closed to cars as part of the Open Streets program, or a combination of both.
 Any ground floor small business “predominately involved in the sale of goods or services” can participate in the program, which could involve clothing and equipment stores, retail food stores, personal care, and even repair stores and dry-cleaning.

 The city’s Department of Transportation released guidance with several criteria for stores to follow.
 On sidewalks, stores must place objects as close to the business as possible, leave an 8-foot clear path for pedestrians, and not block any fire hydrants, bus stops, or entry and exit doors.
 Businesses that operate on existing open streets can conduct activities on the street for the duration of the street closure but must leave an emergency lane of 15 feet.